Last Updated: 02 March 2024

 Q: What type of honey can I produce?

 There are primarily two different kinds of honey that beekeepers harvest from their hives.
 The most common type of honey is liquid honey extracted from the comb.
-Liquid honey is easily extracted from the comb with the use of a centrifuge equipment most commonly called an extractor.
+Liquid honey is easily extracted from the comb with the use of centrifuge equipment, most commonly called an extractor.
 Most beekeepers use commercially produced extractors, but many hobbyist beekeepers prefer to make their own.

 The second form of honey that beekeepers produce is known as, comb honey.
 This is when the honey is left within the original wax combs that the bees produced.
 Comb honey is a lot less common than liquid honey and is more difficult to use in cooking, but many people prefer its natural flavors.